 Most vent system manufacturers recommend a soffit/ridge (inlet/outlet) venting ratio of between 50 and 60 percent.
-A minimum air space of 3/4-inch (19 mm) is suggested as a ventilation space; a 1-1/2inches (38 mm) or wider space is preferred.
-Factors influencing this measurement include type of construction, roof pitch/run, temperature, humidity, etc. Because of their longer run, larger roof expanses, such as those on commercial buildings, may require a much larger air space to move heat and moisture from the system.
-Adequate intake air flow must also be provided for proper ventilation dynamics.
+An air space of 3/4-inch (19 mm) is suggested as a minimum ventilation space; a 1.5-inch (38 mm) or wider space is preferred.
+Factors influencing this measurement include type of construction, roof pitch/run, temperature, humidity, etc. Larger roof expanses, such as those on commercial buildings, may require a much larger air space to move heat and moisture from the system because of their longer run.
+Adequate intake airflow must also be provided for proper ventilation dynamics.
 Consult the deck manufacturer, deck system designer, and asphalt shingle/underlayment manufacturer, as well as local building codes, for specific requirements.
 Some methods for creating a continuous air space for proper ventilation are shown in Figures A, B and C. (can be found in technical bulletin attached to page)